 As Dr. Shresta explains, the locally transmitted case in San Diego reflects a growing trend worldwide.
 “Areas once free of dengue are seeing sporadic cases, and sporadic transmission eventually gives way to recurring outbreaks,” says Dr. Shresta.
 “In some locations, annual transmission has led to endemicity, meaning that the virus is now a resident in places where it wasn’t found before.
 This, in turn, increases the chance to see large-scale outbreaks in regions that used to be safe from dengue.”

 Dr. Shresta is a renowned immune system expert focused on developing life-saving vaccines against dengue virus and other mosquito-borne illnesses.
-Her pioneering work with mouse models has already revealed which immune cells are key to fighting the virus, using this newfound knowledge to develop a promising RNA-based vaccine platform to combat all four kinds, or “serotypes,” of dengue virus.
+Her pioneering work with mouse models has already revealed which immune cells are key to fighting the virus.
+Dr. Shresta is now developing a promising RNA-based vaccine platform to combat all four kinds, or “serotypes,” of dengue virus.

 Dr. Shresta has also shed light on how closely related mosquito-borne viruses, such as Zika virus, can leave patients more vulnerable to dengue viruses.
 She has set up critical partnerships with researchers in Nepal, Thailand, Malaysia, Vietnam, and Japan to globally study immune responses to these viruses.